Employees using own vehicles for work: employers: record-keeping requirements: reasonable evidence

 Sections 229 and 230 ITEPA 2003

-- where the mileage allowance payments (MAPs) do not exceed the approved amount and therefore all qualify in full for exemption from tax as AMAPs, the employer makes no report to HMRC of the amounts paid.
-As there is a statutory exemption from tax (as opposed to a taxable amount that is balanced by an underlying deduction), a dispensation is not appropriate but the employer will still need to keep records of the payments made and the business journeys to which they relate.
+- where the mileage allowance payments (MAPs) do not exceed the approved amount and therefore all qualify in full for exemption from tax as AMAPs, the employer makes no report to HMRC of the amounts paid - as there’s a statutory exemption from tax (as opposed to a taxable amount that is balanced by an underlying deduction), a dispensation is not appropriate but the employer will still need to keep records of the payments made and the business journeys to which they relate

-- where the MAPs exceed the approved amount, payments are split into two categories - the approved amount (see EIM31215), and the excess over the approved amount that is chargeable to tax under the normal rules.
-The excess over the approved amount should be reported on form P11D.
+- where the MAPs exceed the approved amount, payments are split into 2 categories - the approved amount (see EIM31215), and the excess over the approved amount that is chargeable to tax under the normal rules - the excess over the approved amount should be reported on form P11D

 For dispensations in force at 6 April 2002:

 - any part relating to expenses now within the AMAPs scheme ceased to be effective from that date

 - all other parts remain in force until the dispensation itself is superseded

 Where an employer provides something in connection with the employee’s own vehicle which is not a mileage allowance payment and this is not covered by a dispensation: